Red knot: Breeding

 The red knot is territorial and seasonally monogamous; it is unknown if pairs remain together from season to season.
 Males and females breeding in Russia have been shown to exhibit site fidelity towards their breeding locales from year to year, but there is no evidence as to whether they exhibit territorial fidelity.
 Males arrive before females after migration and begin defending territories.
 As soon as males arrive, they begin displaying, and aggressively defending their territory from other males.

 The red knot nests on the ground, near water, and usually inland.
 The nest is a shallow scrape lined with leaves, lichens and moss.
 Males construct three to five nest scrapes in their territories prior to the arrival of the females.
 The female lays three or more usually four eggs, apparently laid over the course of six days.
 The eggs measure 43 × 30 mm in size and are ground coloured, light olive to deep olive buff, with a slight gloss.
 Both parents incubate the eggs, sharing the duties equally.
 The off duty parent forages in flocks with others of the same species.
 The incubation period lasting around 22 days.
 At early stages of incubation the adults are easily flushed from the nest by the presence of humans near the nest, and may not return for several hours after being flushed.
 However, in later stages of incubation they will stay fast on the eggs.
 Hatching of the clutch is usually synchronised.
 The chicks are precocial at hatching, covered in downy cryptic feathers.
 The chicks and the parents move away from the nest within a day of hatching and begin foraging with their parents.
+Red knot chick diets vary across their Arctic breeding range.
+Diptera are an important food source across breeding areas, but composition and relative importance differ geographically.
+In Taimyr, Tipulidae account for nearly 50% of prey DNA detected in faeces.
+In Greenland, Diptera account for 88% but include almost no Tipulidae.
+In Alaska, prey DNA is more diverse, with Diptera (29%), Coleoptera (22%), and Lepidoptera (23%) contributing in similar proportions.
 The female leaves before the young fledge while the males stay on.
 After the young have fledged, the male begins his migration south and the young make their first migration on their own.